 Does not use webRTC's video streaming protocols; rather it uses a custom-made protocol

 The downsides of the chunk-transfer mode is that if the connection stalls out long enough, the video will be forced to pause and buffer.
-It also has a buffer, which is currently around 3 to 5 seconds on a good question - so similar to that of Twitch.
-The chunked-transfer mode might be suitable for doing remote recordings of interviews where the highest quality is desirable, but it isn't suitable for live and interactive chat.
+It also has a buffer, which is currently around 1 second by default.
+The chunked-transfer mode might be suitable for doing remote recordings of interviews where the highest quality is desirable, but it may not be suitable for live and interactive chat if on a bad connection.

 Future versions of this feature will include the option to record to a cloud service, the option to use PCM audio, the ability to encode-once, but stream to many, and more advanced protocol logic to lower the latency.